khalifaserraye/digifood_test/README.md

 ## Usage

 Once the app is running, you will be presented with the home screen.
-From there, you can navigate to the product list screen to view available products and add them to your cart.
-You can also add new products using the provided form.
+From there, you can navigate to the product list screen to view available products, you cam delete or add new products using the provided form.

 ## Folder Structure